Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 - _Klebsiella pneumoniae_ strain MGH78578, named as MGH78578 (includes five plasmids)
 - _Staphylococcus aureus_ strain RN4220, named as RN4220 (fragmented genome of 118 contigs)

+The tag <SAMPLE-ID> will be used in the following to refer to one of CFT073, MGH78578 or RN4220.
 The script basically calls `wget` on URLs referring to the NCBI sequence viewer with the database specified as nuccore, the report specified as fasta or gff3 and the id specified as the NC and NZ identifiers of the respective references.
 More information on the identifiers and their publishers can be obtained from the project report.
 If a reference genome consists of more than one file (i.e. due to plasmids or multiple contigs), all the respective files are first stored in a _./temp_ directory and then combined into one file using the `cat` command.
 Finally `sed -i '/^$/d'` is called on each file to remove empty lines.

 ### Download of public read data sets
 By running `S2_readDownload.sh` the publicy available read sets of the CFT073 and MGH78578 reference sets are downloaded into the _./data/reads/CFT073_ and _./data/reads/MGH78578_ directory, respectively.
 The script calls `fastq-dump` on the respective SRR identifiers of the read sets.
 The exact identifiers and origin of the reads are described in the project report.
 For the short reads the additional parameter `--split-files` was set, as these are paired-end reads, in order to obtain two separate files (containing the forward- and reverse-strand reads).
 After executing the following files will be accessible